wp-plugins/wp-conditional-captcha/readme.txt

 *Conditional CAPTCHA* relies on Wordpress' native form handling procedures.
 This means it will not work with plugins that generate and process their own comment forms.
 Such plugins include WP AJAX Edit Comments, tdo-miniforms and Contact Form 7.

 == Changelog ==

+= 2.1 =
+* Removed external reCAPTCHA library that causes conflicts when another plugin that also uses reCAPTCHA is installed.
+* Prevent fatal error when Wordpress is unable to contact reCAPTCHA servers to validate a CAPTCHA.
+* Prevent successful completion of the same CAPTCHA twice.
+* Enforce strict 10 minute window for CAPTCHAs to be completed.
+* Properly set default options for new installation to avoid PHP warnings.

 = 2.0 =
 * Changed CAPTCHA hash methods to use Wordpress' native salt function (more secure).